Task 1 - Lesson Notes

 - Direct Democracy: He rejected Representative government, believing that sovereignty belongs to the people and cannot be passed to politicians in an assembly.

-- *Self-Rule: He advocated for self-government, where citizens vote directly on the laws that govern them.
+- This ties into his belief of self-government, in which citizens vote directly on the laws that govern them.

-- *The Collective Will: Laws must express the General will—the shared, collective interest of the whole community acting for the common good.
+- Collective Will: Laws must express the General will - the shared, collective interest of the whole community acting for the common good.

-- *The Contract: In his work The Social Contract, he argued that citizens achieve genuine moral freedom by binding themselves to the community.
+- Social Contract: In his work The Social Contract, he argued that citizens achieve genuine moral freedom by binding themselves to the community.

 Task 3 - Herder & Rousseau